 Starting the Trek

 We woke early and had breakfast together, motivated and ready to go.
 Everyone was excited about the climb.
-I was ready to take on this challenge.
-I really wanted to do it!
+It was time to take on this challenge.
+This was my time and really wanted to do it!
 I was very impressed by Ian and his team.
 Everything was very efficiently managed and we were on our way climbing Kilimanjaro.

 Walking slower than I imagined, Ian brought a very relaxed atmosphere to the group, encouraging everyone to drink their 4/5 liters, walk slowly and enjoy the rain forest.